MNSES9100 – Science, ethics and society

 MNSES9100 has limited intake capacity, and priority will be given to PhD candidates at the University of Oslo.

-PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting PhD student within a given deadline and will be informed about registration 3 weeks prior to the course's start.
+PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting PhD candidate within a given deadline and will be informed about registration 3 weeks prior to the course's start.

 Formal prerequisite knowledge